guogenglin/SsuisChara/README.md

 # Antimicrobial resistance determinants
   Aminoglycoside, macrolide, and tetracycline are major class of antimicrobial drugs resist by *S. suis*, we screened the known AMRGs resist these drugs to determine the antimicrobial resistance level of each source isolate of input gneomic sequence, the AMRG_level = The number of these 3 AMR drugs class covered by the AMRG screened in input genome.
 Then the screened AMRGs will be output in output file.
 # Output
-  The simlified result will generated in terminal
+  A simlified result will generated in terminal, inputfile + species + serotype + ST

 ![Terminal screen](https://user-images.githubusercontent.com/108860907/214083327-5432ad06-bc12-4d68-9ae9-cc7b567dc338.png)

  a detailed table were generated in work folder

 ![output](https://user-images.githubusercontent.com/108860907/214084059-fb1db6b2-d809-4676-adbd-49321ef23187.jpg)

  also a heatmap

 ![heatmap](https://user-images.githubusercontent.com/108860907/214083409-de1e91f8-e244-4355-b124-70cee2984f2a.png)